juniorsundarCasual/TGT/vault/volume-5.chapter-374.md

 id: 3n83taz32sulhok4yk4wh0v
 title: Chapter 374 - On a Spectrum
 desc: ''
-updated: 1694784099392
+updated: 1696420716723
 created: 1694421690173
 ---

 Energy transfer that occurs without a medium to facilitate it (such as in a vacuum), takes place within the electromagnetic spectrum.
 It is generated when charged particles accelerate.

 Take the sun, for instance.
 At the core of the sun, the temperature and pressure is so high, that causes hydrogen to fuse together through the process of nuclear fusion.
 The subsequent formation of helium through fusion causes the release of a tremendous amount of energy, which radiates outwards.
 This radiation is propagated outwards through a series of interactions with charged particles (primarily protons and electrons).
-This interaction in turn releases high energy radiation in the form of gamma rays, which is on the electromagnetic spectrum with the highest frequency.
+This interaction in turn releases high-energy radiation in the form of gamma rays, which is on the electromagnetic spectrum with the highest frequency.
 As the radiation is absorbed and emitted while traversing through the many layers of the sun, its energy decreases.
 Like this, the primary makeup of the energy that leaves the sun consists of infrared, visible light, ultraviolet, and X-rays.

-And because electromagnetic waves do not require a medium for transmission, they travel at the speed of light, which is three-hundred million metres in one second.
+And because electromagnetic waves do not require a medium for transmission, they travel at the speed of light, which is three hundred million metres in one second.

 "Electromagnetic waves are all around us," Markus explained.
 "They are absorbed by or reflected from objects.
 It is because of this that our eyes are able to see in the light."